Daodejing Chapter 25: I do not know its name

 Earth models itself on heaven.

-Heaven models itself on the way.
+Heaven models itself on the Dao.

 「有物混成,先天地生。寂兮寥兮,獨立而不改,周行而不殆,可以為天下母。吾不知其名,字之曰道,強為之名曰大。大曰逝,逝曰遠,遠曰反。故道大、天大、地大、人亦大。域中有四大,而王居其一焉!人法地,地法天,天法道,道法自然」。

+For all the lyricism of his description, Laozi could not find the right name for it — preferring instead to employ vague metaphors such as the great and the mother of all-under heaven to describe it.
 Perhaps this was deliberate, because he wanted people to think deeply about how the universe came about and where they fit into it.
 Or perhaps he simply had no idea himself and writing the Daodejing was exploring the question further in the hope of finding an answer.

 Note